-D.102 However, areas within Winchester Town in the St Bartholomew and St Michael (previously St John and All Saints) wards (LSOA Winchester 006c) are within the 30% most deprived areas in England.
+D.102 However, areas within Winchester Town in the St John and All Saints ward (LSOA Winchester 006c) are within the 30% most deprived areas in England.
 Also, within the city parts of the St Bartholomew ward (LSOA Winchester 006a) and the St Luke ward (LSOAs Winchester 008a and Winchester 008b) are within the 40% most deprived areas in England [See reference 127].